KweenMother/Kween-of-Kodi/README.md

 ---

 ## 📲 iPhone 16 (Personal Hotspot Method)
+### Requirements:
+- iPhone 16 or any generation with Wi-Fi/Hotspot
+- Any mobile device with Wi-Fi/Hotspot

 ### Steps Taken:
 1. Enabled Personal Hotspot on iPhone 16
 2. Connected Xbox to iPhone 16 hotspot